OO Concepts «Prev Next»

 In conclusion, logic is a fundamental aspect of object-oriented design, underpinning the creation of structured, efficient, and reliable software systems.
 It guides the development process from conceptualization to implementation, ensuring that the resulting software is not only functionally robust but also adheres to the principles of good design and architecture.

 Past a million lines of code, even object-oriented design begins to break down.
 The largest single programs in existence that I am aware of border on 10 million lines of code and are extremely difficult to debug and maintain.
 New techniques are needed that allow truly huge programs to be both built and maintained.
 This is not to say, of course, that these techniques can't also be used for more complicated programs such as games, word processors, operating systems, and spreadsheets.
 In fact, they have been used for these things for many years, sometimes with great success, sometimes with spectacular failure.
 If you investigate the successes, you'll often notice that developers adopted object-oriented principles like data encapsulation even though the language they were coding in did not explicitly support it.
+But it is my contention that procedural programming is not the best approach to take for these problems, that OOP more closely matches the way these programs are designed and used, and thus enhances programmer productivity.

-Traditional or Structured Programming
+• Traditional or Structured Programming:

 Traditional, structured, programming has worked well for millions of programs and billions of lines of code.
 There is no reason to throw it out completely.
 In particular, it's worked extremely well for number crunching and data processing programs that run once and produce an answer.
+Two characteristics tend to define problems that can be addressed well in a purely structured fashion:

 1. The data to be manipulated closely matches the built-in data types of the language, typically numbers and strings.